-- 1. Data not available prior to fiscal year 2015 implementation of Government Accounting Standards Board Statement No. 68, "Accounting and Financial Reporting of Pensions". - 2.
-The amounts presented for each fiscal year were determined as of the March 31st measurement date within the current fiscal year. - 3.
-The discount rate used to calculate the total pension liability was decreased from 7.5% to 7.0% effective with the March 31, 2016 measurement date. - 4.
-The discount rate used to calculate the total pension liability was decreased from 7.0% to 6.8% effective with the March 31, 2020 measurement date. - 5.
-Increase in proportionate share of the net pension liability mainly attributable to decrease in plan fiduciary net position due to investment losses.
+1. Data not available prior to fiscal year 2015 implementation of Government Accounting Standards Board Statement No. 68, Accounting and Financial Reporting of Pensions".

+2. The amounts presented for each fiscal year were determined as of the March 31st measurement date within the current fiscal year.

+3. The discount rate used to calculate the total pension liability was decreased from 7.5% to 7.0% effective with the March 31, 2016 measurement date.

+4. Increase in proportionate share of the net pension liability mainly attributable to decrease in plan fiduciary net position due to investment losses.
+The discount rate used to calculate the total pension liability was decreased from 7.0% to 6.8% effective with the March 31, 2020 measurement date.

+5. Decrease in the Town's proportionate share of the net pension liability mainly attributable to increase in plan fiduciary net position due to investment gains, partially offset by a decrease in the discount rate from 6.8% to 5.9% effective with the March 31, 2021 measurement date.